Len42/TaskDemo-RP2040/README.md

-# _template_RP2040
+# TaskDemo-PiPico

-Template project for RP2040 firmware
+Demo of a simple task scheduler for Raspberry Pi Pico